Loss and Preservation

 with projects, visions, courage and tireless patience.

-They fight for what we hardly see, but must absolutely preserve:
+They are fighting for what we barely see, but absolutely must preserve:

 the slow world of sloths, their forests, their paths, their lives.